riboflavin/test-framer-sync/alternatives/granola.md

 ---
 type: alternatives
 title:  Alternatives to Granola
-description: Discover alternative breakfast options to granola.
-Explore the differences between granola and Circleback for a healthier morning meal.
+description: Discover healthier and tastier alternatives to traditional granola.
+Compare granola with circleback and find your new favorite breakfast option.
 ---

 # Alternatives to Granola